 Prior to a discussion about paying for durable medical equipment, it is helpful to have a clear understanding of what durable medical equipment is and to define some of the related terms and acronyms.

-- Durable medical equipment (DME) as well as the terms home medical equipment (HME) and home healthcare equipment are used interchangeably.
+Durable medical equipment (DME) as well as the terms, home medical equipment (HME) and home healthcare equipment are used interchangeably.
 They refer to re-usable, long lasting, medical equipment for use in the home that helps individuals to function on a daily basis.
 This includes mechanical items such as wheelchairs, walkers, commodes and hand rails and electrical items like hospital bed, scooters, blood and glucose monitors, ventilators and nebulizers.

 DMEPOS is a Medicare acronym that stands for Durable Medical Equipment, Prosthetics, Orthotics and Supplies.

-- Assistive Technology (AT) and Assistive Devices are terms favored by the independent living community and refer to any item, electrical or mechanical that helps individuals with their activities of daily living.
+Assistive Technology (AT) and Assistive Devices are terms favored by the independent living community and refer to any item, electrical or mechanical that helps individuals with their activities of daily living.
 So what is the difference between Assistive Technology vs. Durable Medical Equipment?
 Very little.
 The official definition according to the Assistive Technology Act of 1998 is as follows:

 “any item, piece of equipment, or product system, whether acquired commercially, modified, or customized, that is used to increase, maintain, or improve functional capabilities of individuals with disabilities.”

 Durable Medical Equipment should be differentiated from Home Medical Supplies.
 Supplies usually refer to single use items such as adult diapers and other incontinence supplies or diabetes test strips.
-Read more about paying for home medical supplies
+Read more about paying for home medical supplies.

 A variety of different medical professionals have the expertise to assist individuals in determining what durable or home medical equipment is necessary.
 These include Doctors, Nurse Practitioners, Physical and Occupational Therapists, Hospital Discharge Planners and Home Care Agencies.

 Caregivers, because of their proximity to the individual in need of care, often have a good sense of what would be helpful but sometimes lack knowledge about the variety of options available.
 It is also worth noting that sometimes older individuals will attempt to hide the extent of their need from their caregivers.
-Medical professionals may be better suited to recognize this tendency and discover the true extent of the individual’s needs.
+Medical professionals may be better suited than family caregivers to recognize this tendency and discover the true extent of the individual’s needs.

 As important as having the expertise to help in the selection of DME is having the authority to authorize it.
 Insurance coverage usually requires a prescription or a “justification statement”.
 The higher degree of medical education held by the authorizing party, the more likely insurance will be to pay for the item.

 For some medical equipment it is necessary to make home modifications.
 For example, older homes often require the widening of doorways to allow for wheelchairs or the addition of power outlets to accommodate for electrical equipment.
 In these instances, the expertise of home contractors may be required to assess the extent of home modifications required and to provide a bid for the cost.
-Learn more about paying for home modifications
+Learn more about paying for home modifications.

 Typically for any single item of durable medical equipment, there are multiple sources of payment.
 For example, Medicare will contribute, Medicare supplemental insurance may also help and an individual may pay a portion out-of-pocket as well.
 To minimize out-of-pocket costs, it is helpful to be aware of all the possible sources of funds that may be available to the elderly or disabled.

-Medicare or other private health insurance covers the majority of spending on durable and home medical equipment.
+Medicare or other private health insurance cover the majority of spending on durable and home medical equipment.
 However, most insurance programs have co-pay requirements.
 Read about Medicare's DME policy.

 The Veterans Administration (VA), either through insurance, grants or other assistance programs, helps elderly veterans with the cost of medical equipment.
 Assistance may come in the form of paying Medicare’s co-payments, cash or actual equipment and supplies.
 Assistance may come from a variety of VA sources including: TRICARE for Life, CHAMPVA for Life, VD-HCBS or HISA and other grants.
-Read more about Veteran’s assistance for durable medical equipment
+Read more about Veteran’s assistance for durable medical equipment.

-.
 It addition, some states have assistance programs specifically designed to keep individuals off of Medicaid; some of these non-Medicaid programs help individuals by providing financial assistance for home medical equipment.

 The unfortunate reality is that there are occasions when individuals are forced to pay out-of-pocket for their durable or home medical equipment.
 The good news is when one must spend their own money, there are options that can help them save a considerable amount.

 Purchasing durable medical equipment online enables individuals to avoid the difficulty of transporting bulky or heavy equipment as most websites will provide free shipping.
 Another option is purchasing equipment used.
-There are pros and cons but used equipment can offer considerable saving; read more about purchasing used durable medical equipment.
+There are pros and cons but used equipment can offer considerable saving; read our guide to purchasing used durable medical equipment.
 Renting equipment is another option, read our guide to renting durable or home medical equipment.

 When insurance refuses to pay for durable or home medical equipment, one has 3 options.
 They can appeal the claim, sue their insurance company or purchase the DME out of pocket.